 The whole day there was terrific.
 We’ve said we’d both go back again, rent a golf cart and just roam around the island.

 The next day, we stopped at the Jolly Roger (THE place for perch and walleye) and picked up perch ‘n chips (‘n onion rings).
-We drove out to East Harbor State Park on the east side of Catawba Island.
-We ate the lunch, which was very good.
-Even Heidi got to go.
-She doesn’t look it, but she really was having fun out there.
+We drove out to

-Our first stop was the state park on the north end of the island.
+On Friday, we took the ferry to Our first stop was the state park on the north end of the island.
 There was a great beach here and people were definitely enjoying it.

 3 comments: